learn-co-curriculum/ruby-oo-fundamentals-classes-and-instances/README.md

 snoopy == fido #=> false - these dogs are not the same.
 ```

-Classes are factories for our objects.
+Classes are the blueprints that define the behavior and information our objects will contain.
 They let us manufacture and instantiate new instances.

 <a href='https://learn.co/lessons/ruby-intro-to-classes-and-instances' data-visibility='hidden'>View this lesson on Learn.co</a>